thehaniak/wavlink-fedora/README.md

 sudo ./install.sh
 ```

 The install script will prompt you to install the EVDI driver.
-If you approve, it will also install the SMI USB driver and service.
+If you select Yes, it will also install the SMI USB driver and service.

-If the device is not working straight away, just start the **smiusbdisplay.service**.
+If the device is not working straight away, try starting **smiusbdisplay.service**.

 ```bash
 systemctl start smiusbdisplay.service